jtpio/voila-gpx-viewer/README.md

 ## Usage

+Do not use the environment.yml file, but go ahead with the following steps:

-generate a proper conda environment just by typing
+Generate a proper conda environment just by typing

 ```
 conda create --name voila-gpx-viewer python=3.10